alfredos84/cuOPO3D/README.md

     -gencode=arch=compute_${COMPUTE_CAP},code=compute_${COMPUTE_CAP} \
     -O3 -lcufftw -lcufft -o cuOPO3D
 ```
 The flags `-gencode=...` and `code=` are related to the GPU architecture.
 The flag `-O3` is the level of optimization, and can be omited or changed by the user (please check `nvcc` documentation).
 The flags `-lcufftw` and `-lcufft` tell the compiler to use the `CUFFT library` that performs the Fourier transform on GPU.
+Preprocessor variables `DISPERSION` and `DIFFRACTION` indicate the optical effects that are included in simulations.

 Finally, the execution is done using the command line in the `cuOPO3D.sh` file is
 ```